Polish court blocks extradition of Ukrainian suspected in Nord Stream pipeline blasts and frees him

 A man suspected to have been one of the coordinators of the attack was arrested in Italy in August.
 This week, Italy's top court annulled a lower court's decision to order his extradition and called for another panel of judges to reassess the case, his lawyer said.

-The German government has declined to comment on Tusk’s remarks this month.
+The German government has declined to comment on Tusk’s remarks this month, and has noted that the ongoing proceedings are in prosecutors' hands.
+Neither the government nor German federal prosecutors, who are in charge of the case, had any comment on Friday's ruling.

-Asked about the case ahead of Friday's ruling, spokesperson Steffen Meyer said that “of course it’s important to us that things be cleared up” but wouldn’t comment beyond that, noting that the ongoing proceedings are in prosecutors’ hands.

 Geir Moulson in Berlin contributed to this report.